Keyruu/oblivion/content/MacOS/Raycast.md

 - Ever needed to look into a JWT?
 - Ever needed a color picker?

-And these are just are just a few examples.
+And these are just a few examples.
 This really isn't about what Raycast can do that others can't.
 But more of how do I these things, how fast can I do them, how convenient is it to do.
 Or how many apps do I have to use to get things done.
-And with more and more extensions coming out I can replace more and more apps I have on my mac.
+And with more and more extensions coming out I can replace more and more apps I have on my Mac.

 I'll list my favorite extensions here but keep in mind that I won't list all of them.
 ## Password Generator